MicrosoftDocs/msteams-docs/msteams-platform/toolkit/debug-local.md

 # Debug your Teams app locally

 Teams Toolkit helps you to debug and preview your Teams app locally.
 Debug is the process of checking, detecting, and correcting issues or bugs to ensure the program runs successfully.
-VS Code allows you to debug tab, bot, message extension, and Azure Functions.
+Visual Studio Code allows you to debug tab, bot, message extension, and Azure Functions.
 Teams Toolkit supports the following debug features:

 * [Start debugging](#start-debugging)
 * [Multi-target debugging](#multi-target-debugging)